Xavyrr/undertale_techdemo/README.md

 Undertale Techdemo for 3DS

-Made with ctrulib, sf2dlib, sftdlib, sfillib, and some sound examples from GBATemp (clank201).
+Made with ctrulib, sf2dlib, sftdlib, sfillib, libogg, Tremor, and some sound examples written by MerryMage.

 All resources and sounds from Undertale by Toby Fox.